nightscout/nightscout.github.io/docs/troubleshoot/connection_string.md

   iAS = sAtlas.search("<password>");
   if(iAS!=-1 && !bErr)
   {
-    sString = "You should replace &lt;password&gt; with your actual Atlas database passwowrd in the Atlas string";
+    sString = "You should replace &lt;password&gt; with your actual Atlas database password in the Atlas string";
     bErr = 1;
   }